caprazzo/spino/README.md

 }
 ```

-## Using with Failover-Httpclient
+## Using with httpclient-failover

-To easily user Spino with Httpclient-Failover, add a dependency to `spino-httpclient`
+[Httpclient-Failover](github.com/mcaprari/httpclient-failover) is an http client that allows to failover over multiple hosts,
+and it's very easy to use with spino.

+Add dependencies to `spino-httpclient` and `httpclient-failover`

 ```xml
 <dependency>